 Loading...

 Learn how to organize successful Erasmus+ observation visits.
 Fully EU-funded professional development through KA1 mobility.
-Find partner schools, secure funding, and enhance your teaching practice.

 Job shadowing (also called observation visits) is a type of Erasmus+ KA1 Staff Mobility where teachers, school leaders, or administrative staff spend 2-14 days observing practices at a partner school in another European country.